dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Artefacts

 -   `behavsummary.csv` - A .csv object summarising the classification output.
-For each ID, the total number of locations assigned to each behavioural group (`Unknown, SFeeding, SResting, SRoosting, STravelling`). **NOTE:** Only one location should be classified as `Unknown` for each ID.
-If more than one location is classified as `Unknown`, please report this bug
+For each track/bird, the total number of locations assigned to each behavioural group (`SFeeding`, `SResting`, `SRoosting`, `STravelling`).

--   `birdtrack_(ID).png` - for each ID within the input data, a plot of the animal's movements (with behavioural classification overlaid) is created as an artefact
+- If Setting `Create Plots` is selected, for each track/bird ID whithin the input data:

+  1. `birdtrack_(track ID).png` - a plot of the animal's movements (with behavioural classification overlaid);
+  2. `speed_hrs_diagnostics - (track ID).png` - a set of diagnostic plots assessing the fitted model describing the stationary-speed given hours-since-sunrise relationship required for the speed-time classification step.